• Published: Apr 23 2025 03:18 PM

 Bihar Patna, Siwan, Saran, Buxar, etc. 40 (Patna - expected) Yellow

-Staying safe during a heatwave is crucial.
-Avoid prolonged outdoor exposure, especially between 12 PM and 4 PM.
-Stay hydrated by drinking plenty of water, ORS, and fresh fruit juices.
-Wear light-colored, loose-fitting clothing.
-If you work outdoors, take frequent breaks and wear protective headgear.
-School authorities may adjust schedules or even close schools.
+Staying safe in this heat is crucial.
+Avoid being outside for long periods, especially between 12 PM and 4 PM.
+That's when the sun is at its strongest.
+Drink plenty of fluids!
+Water, ORS, and fresh fruit juices are your friends.
+Wear light-colored, loose-fitting clothes – think breathable fabrics.
+If you work outdoors, take frequent breaks in the shade and wear a hat.
+And schools might adjust their schedules or even close for a bit.
+It's all about being smart and looking after yourself.

 FAQ